 Student Exclusions for Disease Outbreaks

-CVSD Student Support Protocols
+CVSD Student Support Protocols During Outbreaks

-For students who do not have evidence of measles immunity or who have a Certificate of Exemption of vaccinations on file with the school.**
+For students who do not have evidence of immunity or who have a Certificate of Exemption of vaccinations on file with the school.**

 In the case of a contagious disease outbreak, CVSD has a duty to conduct the exclusion of students in a timely and student/parent-friendly manner.
 Below are CVSD’s protocols and accommodations offered to students and their parents when exclusions are required: